c-blake/bu/doc/edplot.md

 `edplot ...>foo.gpi`, hand editing the `.gpi` file to add `set term png` & `set output` & running `gnuplot foo.gpi`.
 Another tweak might be `-e 'set term x11' -l 'pause -1'` for an interactive X Window.

+[^8]: There are others with even finer structure like "the comb" and so on.

+[^9]: One can, of course, also put error estimates on top of density estimates, but this is about as rare as error estimates on distributions and comes with what bandwidth (and what kernel) hazards instead of having strong distribution free theory to support it.